-MODIFICATION OF INSTRUCTIONAL DELIVER Y Institution: Southern Connecticut State University Date of Submission to CSCL Office of the Provost: 3.30.23 NOTE: Use this form if modifying only the program de livery method.
-Program Characteristics Name of Program: Graduate Reading - Remedial R leading and Language Arts (Ro eading MS) OHE #: 626 Program Type (degree type, abbreviation, name, e.g., Ass Total # Credits in Program: 30 CIP Code Number: 13.1315 Title of CIP Code: Rea Department where program is housed: Curriculum a Location Offering the Program (e.g., main campus): Main nding Teacher Education nd Learning Masters Current Modality of Program (check all that apply): X On ground orid, % of fully online courses Proposed Modality of Program (check all that apply): ☐On ground ☐ Online X H ybrid, % of fully online courses 70% Seven courses (RDG 520, RDG 565, RDG 566, RDG Three courses (RDG 567, RDG 568/practicum, RDG 6 · · Explanation / Justification As nearly all of the students matriculated in our progra around Connecticut (and sometimes out of state), beir challenge.
-The justification for this modification of instructional destudents whom we serve by reducing their travel time by more than half.
-Fiscal Impact This modification is not estimated to add to the progra m's pro forma budget.
+MODIFICATION OF INSTRUCTIONAL DELIVER Y Institution: Southern Connecticut State University Date of Submission to CSCL J Office of the Provost: 3.30.23 NOTE: Use this form if modifying only the program de livery method.
+Program Characteristics Name of Program: Graduate Reading - Remedial Reading and Language Arts (Reading MS) OHE #: 626 Program Type (degree type, abbreviation, name, e.g., Associates, AS, Associate of Science): Masters Total # Credits in Program: 30 CIP Code Number: 13.1315 Title of CIP Code: Reading Teacher Education Department where program is housed: Curriculum and Learning Location Offering the Program (e.g., main campus): Main Campus Current Modality of Program (check all that apply): X On ground Online Hybrid, % of fully online courses Proposed Modality of Program (check all that apply): On ground Online X Hybrid, % of fully online courses 70% Seven courses (RDG 520, RDG 565, RDG 566, RDG 570, RDG 585, RDG 649, RDG 665) will be fully online.
+Three courses (RDG 567, RDG 568/practicum, RDG 659/practicum) will continue to meet entirely on the ground.
+Explanation / Justification As nearly all of the students matriculated in our program work as full-time educators/administrators in P-12 settings located around Connecticut (and sometimes out of state), being physically present for classes on a weekly basis is a significant challenge.
+The justification for this modification of instructional delivery is to allow program faculty to meet the expressed needs of the students whom we serve by reducing their travel time and the time when they need to be physically present for their classes by more than half.
+Fiscal Impact This modification is not estimated to add to the program's pro forma budget.
 Institutional Contact for this Proposal: Robert Prezant, Ph.D.
 Provost and Vice President of Academic Affairs Tel.: 203-392-5350 e-mail: PrezantR1@southernct.edu